jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 #### `serverless.yml`

-The `serverless.yml` file defines the service name as `aws-nodejs-typescript`, configures Serverless Framework to target Node on AWS, and defines the `hello` function as responding to an `HTTP GET` event:
+The `serverless.yml` file defines the service name as `aws-nodejs-typescript` (which you'll probably want to change), configures Serverless Framework to target the Node 6.10 runtime on AWS, and defines the `hello` function as responding to an `HTTP GET` event:

 ```yaml
 # serverless.yml